Flour, milk, water, baking powder, and salt—this Crispy Fish Batter Recipe is everything golden and crunchy dreams are made of.

 Why You’ll Love This Crispy Fish Batter Recipe?

 Let’s just say I’ve made it more than once since then.
 Honestly?
 It’s the simplicity.
 The batter is crisp without being thick, like the perfect fry on a breezy boardwalk afternoon.
 And the ingredients—just five—are probably in your kitchen right now.
 That’s rare, right?
+But wait, there’s more to love:

 Also, it’s forgiving.
 If you’re distracted or in a rush (me, every day), it still turns out solid.
 If your measurements are a little off?
 It’s fine.
 If the fish isn’t perfectly dry?
-Eh, you might lose a little crisp but it still tastes amazing.
+Eh, you might lose a little crisp, but it still tastes amazing.
 Not every recipe gives you that kind of grace.

 And look, I’ve had fancier.
 I’ve made beer batters with craft IPAs and exotic spice blends.
 But nothing has ever been as reliable as this.
 It’s like the culinary equivalent of stretchy pants—you don’t always brag about it, but it never lets you down.